mariakang/AP-Assignment-2-AdaShip/README.md

 I tested as early as possible, writing temporary basic tests which just ran parts of the code and printed some output to the console.
 The main purpose of these was to be able to check that the code compiled, enabling me to address any syntax and compilation issues early on.
 They also helped to verify that certain aspects were working as expected (for example the coordinate conversion functions).

-However, without having created any of the UI components which would be necessary to test these algorithms properly, by the end of this phase, the code was only considered to be of prototype quality.
+However, without having created any of the UI components which would be necessary to test these algorithms properly, by the end of this phase, the code was only of prototype quality.

 The ‘hidden mines’ variant of the game was factored into the initial design of the torpedo firing algorithm.
 However, the enhanced targeting algorithm was deemed out of scope for this phase, and scheduled to be done after an end-to-end MVP had been produced, if time permitted.
 The option to reset the board during the boat setup phase was also added at a later stage.